From Pacific breeze 🇺🇸 to Nordic freeze 🇸🇪 I design thoughtful, holistic experiences at Spotify alongside exceptional peeps ©‘25

 Genre & mood filters

 Liked Songs accounts for around 14 % of all listening on Spotify, and 61% of Premium listeners have over 100 songs saved within.
 As Liked Songs grows, it becomes increasingly difficult to manage and understand its contents.
-Genre and mood filters offer a way for listeners to form a language around their music taste, and segment their diverse collections into meaningful sessions.
+Genre and mood filters provide a solution by helping listeners articulate their musical tastes and organize their diverse libraries into focused listening sessions.

-I collaborated closely with the team formerly known as Echo Nest (which Spotify acquired in 2014) who are primarily responsible for developing a taxonomy to categorize music into various genres and moods.
-The tags themselves come from a descriptor lexicon which is an ever-growing collection of approximately 15,000 musical and music-related descriptors.
+I worked closely with a team called Echo Nest (acquired by Spotify in 2014), who specialize in developing the taxonomy for categorizing music into various genres and moods.
+The tags themselves are derived from an expansive and evolving lexicon of roughly 15,000 music-related descriptors.

 Duration